DodylectableX15/Dodys-DJ-Hero-FAR-Tools/README.md

 # Examples
 **node FARUnpacker.js test.FAR TestUnpackDirectory / node Extractor.js DJ_DaftPunk_x2.FAR DaftPunkExtracted**

+# To do
+-Implement a FAR Packer sometime

 # Credits
 Zedek The Plague Doctor ™️ - For helping me with coding (and ZLib)